Nigel Bagnall: Army career

-Bagnall commanded the British Army of the Rhine in the mid-1980s, at the height of the Cold War.

 He became commander of 1st (British) Corps on 1 November 1980 with the rank of lieutenant general and, having been appointed a Knight Commander of the Order of the Bath in the New Year Honours 1981, went on to be Commander-in-Chief of the British Army of the Rhine and Commander of NATO's Northern Army Group with the rank of general on 1 July 1983.
 As Commander of the Northern Army Group he grappled with NATO's strategy of forward defence, when he persuaded the Germans that some ground would have to be surrendered to withstand a massive Soviet Army attack.

 After being advanced to a Knight Grand Cross of the Order of the Bath in the Queen's Birthday Honours 1985 and also becoming ADC to the Queen on 30 July 1985, he was appointed Chief of the General Staff in August 1985 in which capacity he was closely involved in the debate about the future role of Britain's nuclear weapons.
 He was promoted to field marshal on 9 September 1988 on his retirement from the British Army.

 He was also appointed Colonel Commandant of the Army Physical Training Corps on 5 February 1981 and Colonel Commandant of the Royal Armoured Corps on 1 August 1985.

 In retirement he became a military historian and fellow of Balliol College, Oxford.
-He wrote a history of the Punic wars published in 1990 and, two years after his death, he had a history of the Peloponnesian War published.
+He wrote a history of the Punic Wars published in 1990 and, two years after his death, he had a history of the Peloponnesian War published.

 He died on 8 April 2002, at the age of 75.